Scheduled MonumentsWalesByrllysg promontory fort

 What is Byrllysg promontory fort?

-Byrllysg is a prehistoric promontory fort situated in Meirionnydd, Wales, occupying a defensible headland position that commands views across the surrounding landscape.
+Byrllysg is a prehistoric promontory fort situated in Meirionnydd, Wales, occupying a defensible headland position that would have commanded views across the surrounding terrain.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME064.

 What period does Byrllysg promontory fort date from?

 Byrllysg promontory fort dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Byrllysg promontory fort?